tensorflow/tfjs-website/docs/guide/save_load.md

 await model.save('file:///path/to/my-model');
 ```

 When running on Node.js we also have direct access to the filesystem and can save models there.
-The command above will save two files to the `path` specified afer the `scheme`.
+The command above will save two files to the `path` specified after the `scheme`.

  1. A text JSON file named `[model].json`, which carries the topology and reference to the weights file described below.
  2. A binary file carrying the weight values named `[model].weights.bin`.